ppissias/SpacePixels/README.md

 ## 📸 Screenshots & Output
 ***
 Check out a sample report.
-Many thanks to Mark ([cloudynights user klangwolke](https://www.cloudynights.com/profile/481578-klangwolke/)) for providing amazing data for this report and for testing the application!
+Many thanks to [cloudynights user klangwolke](https://www.cloudynights.com/profile/481578-klangwolke/) for providing amazing data for this report and for testing the application!